Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 23:05 Where do you go?

-23:06 You go to one, there's literally one other option in the entire world.
+23:06 There's literally one other option in the entire world.

-23:09 I mean, I know technically there's like some Kickstarter that somebody could have like 100 other phones,
+23:09 I know technically there's some Kickstarter that somebody could have a hundred other phones.

 23:20 Like, well, you get this app to do this thing.